 [Tactics and Tactility is our column about the feelings, details and pleasures of tabletop gaming.
-This week we’re looking at Songbirds, and nasty little puzzles.]
+This week Ava is looking at Caverna, and the gentle joys of piling up rocks.]

 In front of me is a little board.
 Half of it is forest, half of it is mountain.